chapeee/react-nextjs-github-gist/README.md

 **id is must**
 ```
 <GitGist
+    file = "",
     width = '100%',
     height = '600px',
     getProfile = 'true', //this give avatar and name of the owner of gist
     userName = '' //pass the username of the gist owner
 />
 ```

-currently because of CORS i am able to fetch the userame from git, yet i will figure out some way in future releases, so for now lets do manual work.
+currently because of CORS i am unable to fetch the userame from git, yet i will figure out some way in future releases, so for now lets do manual work.

 ---
 ## How i can contribute